gauthma/LaTeX/docs/README.md

 ### Presentation

-This skeleton (`presentation.tex`) depends on the `projector` class, found [here](http://www.shoup.net/projector/).
-Installing it is described in the [TeX Trickery](#tex-trickery) section.
+This skeleton (`presentation.tex`) depends on the `beamer` class (it should be a part of `TeX-live`).
 Also, when displaying presentations, bold is often more emphasizing than italics.
 Thus, the `\emph` command is redefined to put the text in bold; for italics there is the `\iemph` command.

 ### Report